Form 15CH (PDF 100 KB)

 NOTE: A plan annexed to a Consolidation/Change of by-laws form defining an exclusive use area in a common property rights by-law must be defined in the same manner as a lot in a strata plan.
 The area must be defined either by dimensioned line boundaries with perpendicular offsets and connections from a structure or by the structure itself.

 (F) A consolidated version of the by-laws affecting the strata scheme must be included as an annexure, incorporate the change that is referred to at panel (E) and include any model by-laws.

 A consolidated version must:

 - incorporate the change being made to the by-laws, if any and

-- include those by-laws lodged with (referred to as ‘developer by-laws’ or ‘strata by-laws’) or adopted by (model by-laws) the strata scheme when the strata plan was registered, together with any changes made to those by-laws.
+- include those by-laws lodged with the strata plan (referred to as ‘developer by-laws’ or ‘strata by-laws’) or adopted by the strata scheme when the strata plan was registered (referred to as model by-laws), together with any changes made to those by-laws.
 The text of the by-laws must be fully set out to comply with clause 24 Strata Schemes Development Regulation 2016.